Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-mixed-1/README.md

 At this stage, you have two options for creating your network:

-A - Create the network, and connections, using the CLI
+A - Create the network, and connections, using the SyntropyCTL (Computational Topology Library)

-B - Create the network and connections simultaneously using `syntropynac` (Syntropy Network As Code) command line utility, where the network is defined in a YAML file
+B - Create the network and connections simultaneously Syntropy NAC ( Network As Code) command line utility, where the network is defined in a YAML file

 Both options are presented below.